pearlshare/hannibal/README.md

 ## Objectives

-Validate a JSON object and provide clear error reporting where the object is not valid.
+Validate a JavaScript object, array or primitive and provide clear error reporting where the object is not valid.

 Provide a means to extend the validator functionality using plain JavaScript functions.

-Provide a limited set of handy shortcut functions for common validations such as regex and enums.
+Provide a handy set of common validations such as regex and enums without going overboard.

 Be fast and lightweight.